hixfield/HixPower/software/README.md

                      │       └─── output_on
                      │       └─── auto_switchoff_seconds_left
                      │
+                     └─── subscribe
+                     │       └─── desired_temperature
+                     │       └─── auto_switchoff_seconds
+                     │       └─── output_toggle
+                     │
                      └─── influxdb
 ```

+### Subscribing
+This device listens to the above depicted topics to set the desired temperature, auto switch off timeout and you can switch it on/off (toggle).

 #### `influxdb` topic publishing contents
 To make the import in the influxdb from Node-RED as easy as possible the `influxdb` topic publishes a json document that can immediatly imported using the `influxdb in` node.